Skip to main content

 • Hotels blocked under this criteria receive a grace period to accept new searches, and will be unblocked automatically when availability is detected (following day).

-• Day 2: "Hotel A" is marked as blocked, but grace period allows it to still respond to searches.
+Day 2"Hotel A" is blocked, but the grace period allows it to respond to searches.

 • Zero Bookings: